mobingilabs/docs/reference-2018-07-02.md

   # Whether or not keypair is created for nodes.
   keyPair: bool

+  master:
     # Applies to k8s master only.
 Behaviour may change depending on
     # cloud provider.
     highlyAvailable: bool

+    # Optional: if setting the number of nodes for master is required,
+    # use this key.
+    nodeCount: number

   # Definitions of worker node groups for this cluster.
   workerGroups: